Helsinki-NLP/mammoth/docs/config_config.md

   - `FULL`: fully shared parameters.
 Will be named using the constant "full".
   - `GROUP`: groupwise shared paramters.
 Will be named according to the cluster id.
   - `LANGUAGE`: language specific parameters.
-Will be named according to the langauge code.
+Will be named according to the language code.

 #### `n_nodes` and `n_gpus_per_node`